sass/sass/README.md

 however they want as long as the end result is the same.
 However, there are specific design decisions that were made with implementation efficiency in mind—these will be called out explicitly in block-quoted "implementation note"s.

-*Note: at the time of writing, the initial draft of the proposal is not yet complete*.

 ## Table of Contents